sciZer0/7/v/README.md

 <h3 align="center">Problem 4</h3>

-Fundamental Problem 4 is that each of the existing blockchains is fundamentally unable to start decreasing its native token's supply.
+Fundamental Problem 4 is that each of the existing blockchains is fundamentally unable to start decreasing its native token's total supply.

 For example, the Bitcoin blockchain will stop its printing only at 2140 (in 118 years), and the Ethereum blockchain – maybe at one day in the future.
-In fact, no one of the existing blockchains is able to start decreasing its native token's supply.
+In fact, no one of the existing blockchains is able to truly start decreasing its native token's total supply.

+As mentioned above, Ethereum Improvement Proposal 1559, for example, doesn't really decrease the blockchain's total supply.

-Ideally, a blockchain must start decreasing its native token's supply from day one.
+Ideally, a blockchain must start decreasing its native token's total supply from day one.

 The Vote blockchain ideally solves this problem from day one.